-- University Student Accused: When a student's alleged actions or behaviors affect the safety, health, or general welfare of the student, other students, and/or the University community, the Dean of Students (or designee) may impose an interim disciplinary action prior to the adjudication of a Report made pursuant to this Policy.
+- i.
+University Student Accused: When a student's alleged actions or behaviors affect the safety, health, or general welfare of the student, other students, and/or the University community: - a.
+When appropriate, the Title IX Director or designee may implement a registration or transcript hold during the course of the investigation.
+Holds will be used judiciously and are not intended to be punitive. - b.
+The Vice President, the Dean of Students, (or their designee(s)) may implement interim measures including, but not limited to: registration and transcript holds, no contact orders, and interim disciplinary action prior to the adjudication of a Report made pursuant to this Policy.
 (See Student Code of Conduct Interim Disciplinary Action for more detailed information.) - ii.
 FSUS Student Accused: When a FSUS student's alleged actions or behaviors affect the safety, health, or general welfare of the student, other students and/or the FSUS community, the Principal or designee may place the student on administrative leave.
 (See FSUS Student Code of Conduct) - iii.
 Faculty Accused: When the President, or designee, has reason to believe that a faculty member's presence on the job will adversely affect the operation of the University, they may immediately place the faculty member on administrative leave pending investigation of the claim.
 The administrative leave shall commence immediately upon written notice to the faculty member.
-(See relevant parts of the Faculty Handbook and FSU-UFF Collective Bargaining Agreement for more information.)
+(See relevant parts of the Faculty Handbook and FSU-UFF Collective Bargaining Agreement for more information.) - iv.

-- iv.
 Staff Accused: When the Assistant Vice President of Human Resources, or designee, has reason to believe a staff member's presence on the job will adversely affect the operation of the University, they may immediately place the staff member on administrative leave pending investigation of the claim.

 The administrative leave shall commence immediately upon written notice to the staff member and shall comply with the provisions of the University's Administrative Leave Policy.
-(See FSU 4-OP-C-7-E1.3 for more information.) - v.
-Third-Party Accused: When the University, or appropriate official, has a reason to believe that a third-party's presence on campus will adversely affect the operation of the University, they may immediately seek to bar that individual's access to campus via a No Trespass Order, or similar mechanism.
-The No Trespass Order will take effect immediately upon notice to the third-party.
+(See FSU 4-OP-C-7-E1.3 for more information.)

+v.
+Third Party Accused: When the University, or appropriate official, has a reason to believe that a third party's presence on campus will adversely affect the operation of the University, they may immediately seek to bar that individual's access to campus via a No Trespass Order, or similar mechanism.
+The No Trespass Order will take effect immediately upon notice to the third party.